userjack6880/picluster/content/modules/accounting.md

 - Save the File: After making changes, click File > Save to save the file.
 You may need to save it again if Notepad warns that the file has been modified by another program.

-Once completed, navigate to [pi-hpc-head01.pi.local](pi-hpc-head01.pi.local).
+Once completed, use a browser to navigate to [pi-hpc-head01.pi.local](pi-hpc-head01.pi.local).
 Login with the Username:password of admin:tuxcluster.
 Instructions can be read from [their docs](https://www.freeipa.org/page/Documentation.html)

 ## Module 7 - The Scheduler